pmndrs/zustand/docs/reference/use-shallow.md

 #### Returns

-`useShallow` returns a memoized version of a given `selector` function.
+`useShallow` returns a memoized version of a selector function using a shallow comparison for memoization.

 ### `selector` function